Headteacher: Mr Dominic Davis

 Classes in the main school:

 Miss Copp is also our French specialist who teaches French throughout the school and Mrs Barnes is our Science specialist who teaches Science in Key stage 2.
-Due to the current pandemic, the staff may have different working patterns.

 We have some lovely ladies to look after everyone at lunch time: Mrs Cooke (honestly!), Mrs Seymour, Mrs Nicholls, Miss Grove, Mrs Perkins, Mrs Elliott, Mrs Prosser and Mrs Lima-Smith.